ActivistLime02/portrait-to-landscape/README.md

 ## To do

-- [ ] Fix terminal output of line 18 and 43
+- Use tmpfs to reduce unnecessary disk io
-- [ ] Option to disable upscaling with waifu2x
+- Option to disable upscaling with waifu2x
-- [ ] Option to choose cpu or gpu with upscaling
+- Option to choose cpu or gpu with waifu2x
-- [ ] Option to choose resolution
+- Option to choose resolution